snej/smol_world/README.md

 * A memory space called a “heap”, which internally uses 32-bit pointers
 * A super fast “bump” or “arena” memory allocator
-* Allocated blocks with only two bytes of overhead, including a type tag and object size.
-For further space savings, blocks are byte-aligned.
+* Heap blocks with very little space overhead: only one byte for blocks under 128 bytes (which is most of them.)
+For further space savings, blocks are byte-aligned, no padding.
 * A simple Cheney-style garbage collector that copies the live blocks to a new heap
 * Basic JSON-ish object types: strings, arrays and dictionaries/maps (plus binary blobs.)
 There’s also a JSON parser and generator.
 * Symbols, i.e. unique de-duplicated strings used as dictionary keys
-* A polymorphic 32-bit `Val` type that represents either an object pointer, a 31-bit integer, or null
+* A tagged polymorphic 32-bit `Val` type representing all the above types.
 * Friendly C++ wrapper classes for type-safe and null-safe operations on values

 The idea is that you can easily plug this into an interpreter of some kind and have a complete virtual machine.